Have your say on the future direction of the College

 The review will:

 - conduct a fundamental assessment of the College, its role, effectiveness and how it operates alongside other organisations in the policing landscape

-- ensure that, as the professional body for policing, the College is highly valued by every section of policing, from frontline officers to chief constables and police and crime commissioners
+- ensure that, as the professional body for policing, the College is highly valued by every section of policing, from frontline officers and staff to chief constables and police and crime commissioners

 The detailed review will consider the College’s role in all aspects of policing, from how well the College supports professional development, shares good practice, and sets standards through to how useful people working on the front line find the College’s services.

 The review will also look at the relationship between the College and other policing organisations and how well equipped the College is to support the police service to deal with future challenges.